 Azerbaijan Economic Forecast

-Azerbaijan Economic GrowthGrowth is set to climb this year on higher natural gas production and solid activity in the non-oil sector.
-Moreover, healthy household consumption, supported by the minimum wage hike, and a gradual recovery in investment, amid improving investor confidence, will drive the domestic economy.
-Risks to the outlook stem from cooling global growth and trade upheaval.
+Azerbaijan Economic GrowthGrowth should accelerate this year, thanks to increasing natural gas production and robust non-oil sector momentum.
+Solid private consumption growth, supported by rising wages and stable inflation, and an upturn in investment activity, aided by a more accommodative monetary policy environment and improving investor confidence, will support the domestic economy.
 FocusEconomics panelists see GDP expanding 2.1% in 2019, which is unchanged from last month’s forecast, and 2.3% in 2020.

 Azerbaijan Economy Data